FrankC01/pysui/doc/source/prog_txn.rst

 Command Inputs
 ~~~~~~~~~~~~~~

-``pysui`` encapsulate the inputs to commands from their lower level treatment and detail.
-For the most part, all of the input
+``pysui`` encapsulate the the lower level details inputs to command parameters or move_call arguments.
+For the most part,
-variations on what 'type' of Pythoon or ``pysui`` the command will accept can be seen for each Command
+all of the input variations on what 'type' of Pythoon or ``pysui`` the command will accept can be seen for each Command
 method in :py:class:`pysui.sui.sui_clients.transaction.SuiTransaction` reference.

 Move Call Arguments
 ~~~~~~~~~~~~~~~~~~~

-However; the `arguments` to a Move Call command require special treatment to aid in disambiguating whether it is an object reference or just a pure value.
+However; the `arguments` to a Move Call command may require special treatment to aid in disambiguating whether it is an object reference or just a pure value.
 Here is a snippet of a move call where arguments are wrapped in ``pysui`` types.
 Below the example is a coercion table describing the effect of resolving in `move_call` arguments.